Vibram FiveFingers

 The Vibram FiveFingers are a type of minimalist shoe manufactured by Vibram, originally marketed as a more natural alternative for outdoor activities (sailing, kayaking, canoeing, and as a camping or after-hike shoe).
 The footwear is meant to replicate being barefoot and has thin, flexible soles that are contoured to the shape of the human foot, including visible individual sections for the toes.

-The company settled a lawsuit alleging false health claims and set aside $3.75 million to pay refunds of up to $94 to anyone who had purchased the product since March 21, 2009.
+The company settled a lawsuit in 2014 alleging false health claims and set aside $3.75 million to pay refunds of up to $94 to anyone who had purchased the product since March 21, 2009.

 Origin

-Invented by Robert Fliri, a design student from Vinschgau who wanted to "figure out a way to move around in nature better."
+The overall Vibram FiveFingers concept was invented by Robert Fliri, a design student from Vinschgau who wanted to "figure out a way to move around in nature better."
+In 2005, Fliri pitched his idea to Vibram, which was unknown to consumers then despite its numerous shoe manufacturer partnerships; after all of the company's partners rejected the idea, Vibram elected to develop it into a product and market it directly under its own name.
 Vibram FiveFingers were developed and introduced in 2005.
+The original shoe was introduced in the United States at 25 stores nationwide in early 2006.

 Purpose

 Vibram FiveFingers were originally targeted to yacht racers to maintain grip on slippery decks without compromising the barefoot experience.
 Their potential use as a minimalist running shoe was suggested by the Vibram USA CEO to Ted McDonald, a runner who earned the nickname "Barefoot Ted" and ran in the shoes during the 2006 Boston Marathon as part of the brand launch.
 The purpose of these shoes as outlined by the manufacturers is to provide footwear to be mainly used for fitness, running, water sports, yoga, trekking and traveling, and other sports.